 In February of 2014, Skagit County Breaking News reported, “Wolf hybrids and cougars in Skagit County face stricter regulations after county commissioners Tuesday unanimously approved an ordinance that will regulate potentially dangerous wild animals” after “Five neighbors of Predators of the Heart filed complaints with the county and many spoke at a public hearing…expressing concerns about public safety, noise and food scraps dropped in their yards.”
 “The county gave Coleburn until the end of 2014 to comply with their demands, while Coleburn remained insistent that his facility was in compliance with all federal and state regulations.
 The county then sued him in February 2015…In December , the county scheduled a summary judgment hearing in which Predators Of The Heart might face a fine in excess of $100,000, but then cancelled the hearing.”
 Sixteen months after surviving the lawsuit, the sanctuary continued to operate on a shoestring budget, “We run on a 100 thousand a year, and other places work on a million a year,” [Coleburn] said.
 “We’re here for the community.”
 Fortunately, the tide was about to turn.

 Three months later, in July of 2017, Predators of the Heart discontinued self-booked “wolf encounters,” and began booking with Airbnb.
 But its reputation with some of the local public was about to take another beating.
 In September, a wolf dog escaped its enclosure.
 Animal Control picked it up on the ACFL.
 A month later, a man walking a leashed dog along Trail 118 wandered onto POTH property.
 Two wolf dogs escaped their handler, resulting in the dog’s death.
 In December, the “City of Anacortes…posted Warning signs on four trails in the Community Forest Lands to alert trail users that there is a wild animal refuge in unincorporated Skagit County.”
+And, just this month (October 2021), three wolf dogs escaped the sanctuary and killed a dog.
 As a frequent visitor to the ACFL, these incidents concerned me, but seeing the operation firsthand eased my mind.
 Contact between guests and creatures takes place only within the confines of secure enclosures.
 And the attitude and behavior of the animal handlers (Bethany, Holly, Jeremy and Kali), who kept us safe, provided information about the animals, and unhesitatingly answered our every question, solidified my change of mind.
 Surprisingly, in spite of repeated references to wolves at the organization’s website, the animals are, in fact, “high content” wolf dogs, as indicated at Airbnb.

 American Wolf author Nate Blakeslee writes, “When the pilgrims landed on Plymouth Rock, there were perhaps as many as two million wolves on the continent,” “By the 1920s, the wolf had been all but eliminated from the continental United States,” “But in recent decades, conservationists have brought wolves back to the Rockies, igniting a battle over the very soul of the West.”